demingfactor/storytellingsa/src/cms/events/2023-05-08-story-sharing-meeting.md

 **Invitation**

-* Guests welcome.
-Just turn up if your interest is sparked - join if/when you feel keen.
+* Guests welcome - turn up if your interest is sparked - join if/when you feel keen.
-* Stories designed for adults rather than young children.
+* Stories designed for adults rather than children.
 * Be a Listener or, if you have a prepared story, a Teller - let the MC know at meeting.

 **Cost**s